 It is important to know that you should have a few basic supplies with you before you head out on the trail.

 - The Donut Trail Passport – Available at The Butler County Visitor’s Bureau Website .
 Each store has a stamp that they will place into your book.
 You will need to have this completed in order to get your shirt at the end.

 - A map – While the addresses are listed on the passport.
 I fount that creating a Google Map beforehand really aided in finding the best routes between stores.

 Now, I’m fully going to admit a couple things.
 I ultimately did a poor job documenting this trip.
-Justin and I were on a mission.
-Plus we were spending a lot of time looking for Robert Redford, who was in town filming a movie in the area the day we were driving around.
-So I don’t have a ton of glorious pictures of racks of donuts straight out of the fryer.
+My friend Justin and I were on a mission.
+Plus we were spending a lot of time looking for Robert Redford, who was in town filming a movie in the area the day we were doing this.
+So, I don’t have a ton of glorious pictures of racks of donuts straight out of the fryer.
 Maybe next time, and there will be a next time (I’ll explain more about that later).

 Without further ado, I present (in the order we visited locations): The 2016 Butler County Donut Trail!